Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

    :align: center
    :alt: Send the contract to the employee via one of the buttons.

-- :guilabel:`Generate Simulation Link`: This option is for Belgian companies only.
+- :guilabel:`Generate Simulation Link`: this option is for Belgian companies only.
 Clicking this opens a pop-up window that contains the basic information from the contract as well as a link for the contract when using the salary configurator.
 Click :guilabel:`Send Offer` to send an email to the employee so they can sign the contract.